stoeps13/connections-doc/source/admin/admin/t_admin_profiles_sync_dbs.md

     -   IBM® AIX® or Linux™: chmod +x process\_draft\_updates\_ldap.sh./process\_draft\_updates\_ldap.sh
     -   Microsoft™ Windows™: process\_draft\_updates\_ldap.bat
+    !!! note
-    **Note:** The process\_draft\_update command tracks the database change record number in a persistent field.
+    The process\_draft\_update command tracks the database change record number in a persistent field.
 Your task will not run successfully if you clear the content of the EMP\_DRAFT table manually.

 **Parent topic:**[Synchronizing the Profiles database with your organization's user data](../admin/t_admin_profiles_sync_ldap.md)